Do you know or live with someone who you believe has problems with hoarding?

 Now that we understand that their mind works in a different way, and that your loved one is not doing this to annoy you, they are doing this because they are unable to control it and because this is the only way they know how.

-Hoarding disorder is a recognized mental condition and we need to support them, we need to ensure that we do not push or bully them into change.
+Hoarding disorder is a recognised mental condition and we need to support them, we need to ensure that we do not push or bully them into change.
 We need to motivate them and we need to look at ways to encourage them to want to make the decision to change.

 For further information or support: